-At Memorial Sloan Kettering Cancer Center, we have now analyzed more than 50,000 samples in our prospective cohort with MSK-IMPACT™, our next-generation sequencing (NGS) platform, and are adding to that number every day.
-Here are a few thoughts on what we have learned so far.
+At Memorial Sloan Kettering Cancer Center, we have now analyzed 58,000 samples in our prospective cohort with MSK-IMPACT™, our next-generation sequencing (NGS) platform, and are adding to that number every day.
+This is up 8000 from January this year, despite Covid-19.

 Tumor NGS should be considered for all patients with advanced cancer.
 It has historically been viewed as a companion diagnostic test for a subset of patients, specifically those who are candidates for systemic targeted therapies.
 This understates its clinical value.
 Tumor NGS is also critical to: